What time is the Grand National on Saturday?

 But the race came back with a bang as Rachel Blackmore became the first woman to win the National in 2021, while last year leading amateur jockey Sam Waley-Cohen won riding Noble Yeats, the first seven-year-old horse to win since 1940.

-In 2023, the event will take place in mid-April, with the showpiece race headlining three days of racing.
+The showpiece race headlines three days of racing and UK adults are set to bet £250m on the race.
 Here’s everything you need to know ahead of the 2023 Grand National Festival:

 When is it?